Updated for 2019

 RelayThat is a tool that instantly generate thousands of beautiful and usable images with a click.
 Unlike other design tools, where you need to manually drag-and-drop your own designs (and make some bad design decisions) or pay for some of the prettier designs (like Canva), RelayThat does all that for you.

 If you noticed, my recent blog posts has better featured images.
-And true enough, the Rocketium Review article as well as the article on Cheap Web Designs had great traction, thanks to the beautiful instant banners generated by RelayThat.
+And true enough, the Rocketium Review as well as the article on Cheap Web Designs had great traction, thanks to the beautiful instant banners generated by RelayThat.

 But why RelayThat when you can use Canva?
 Let us address that next